NASHVILLE, Tenn. – There was never any doubt in John Pierce’s mind regarding his future after his basketball career ended.

 Almost 25 years later, Pierce’s impact on the Lipscomb basketball program is still felt in many ways.
 In addition to the memorabilia that fills trophy cases in the lobby of Allen Arena, two of Pierce’s former FRA players — Kenny Cooper and Rob Marberry — are now budding stars for the Bisons, despite taking different paths to Green Hills.

-Marberry earned Division II-AA Mr. Basketball honors as a senior at FRA in 2014 and finished his high school career with over 1,500 points and 850 rebounds.
+Marberry earned Division II-AA Mr. Basketball honors as a senior at FRA in 2014 and finished his high-school career with over 1,500 points and 850 rebounds.

 “(FRA) is a small school, just like Lipscomb,” Marberry said.
 “The teachers and the coaching staff were both awesome.
 It was really the best place for me to be at that age.”

 Two years later, Cooper wrapped up an impressive career with the Panthers, finishing as a Mr. Basketball finalist and taking his team to consecutive Division II-AA state championship games.
-He committed to Lipscomb in August of 2015 and signed with the school later that fall.
+He committed to Lipscomb in August of 2015 and signed with the university later that fall.

 “I always knew (Pierce) wanted me to play at Lipscomb, but he told me to go where I felt best,” Cooper said.
 “It’s great to be close to home so that my family and friends can make it to the games.”